Student Handbook: Section 8: Student Code of Conduct & Procedures

 CSB | X | X | X |

-2. help ensure the student’s own physical or emotional safety and/or well-being;
+2. help ensure the student’s own physical or emotional safety and/or well-being

-Depending on the nature of the interim measures, students may be denied access to the residence area and/or to the campus (including classes) and/or all other College activities or privileges for which the student might otherwise be eligible, as the VPSI or DOS (or designee) may determine to be appropriate.
+Depending on the nature of the interim measures, students may be denied access to the residence area and/or to the campus (including classes) and/or all other University activities or privileges for which the student might otherwise be eligible, as the VPSI or DOS (or designee) may determine to be appropriate.

-In certain circumstances, the DOS (or designee) may impose an interim residence suspension, mandated room reassignment or other restrictions prior to a hearing before a conduct review body.
+In certain circumstances, the DOS (or designee) may impose an interim residence suspension, mandated room reassignment, or other restrictions prior to a hearing before a conduct review body.

-The written request for any appeal must be based upon one or more of the following reasons, which must be specifically specified in the appeal:
+The written request for any appeal must be based upon one or more of the following reasons, which must be specified in the appeal:

-1. Violation of College conduct review procedures;
+1. Violation of University conduct review procedures

-2. Misinterpretation of the policies alleged to be violated;
+2. Misinterpretation of the policies alleged to be violated

-3. New evidence not reasonably available at the time of the hearing;
+3. New evidence not reasonably available at the time of the hearing

-4. Improper or excessive sanction(s);
+4. Improper or excessive sanction(s)

-5. Decision not supported by a preponderance of evidence.
+5. Decision not supported by a preponderance of evidence

 Upon receipt of the appeal, the appellate body will do one of the following:

-1. Accept to hear the case at their discretion;
+1. Accept to hear the case at their discretion

-2. Refuse to hear the case for lack of sufficient reason for appeal;
+2. Refuse to hear the case for lack of sufficient reason for appeal

-3. Request that another hearing be conducted;
+3. Request that another hearing be conducted

-4. Investigate and amend the decision and/or sanction.
+4. Investigate and amend the decision and/or sanction

 An appeal can only be made as the result of a review of charges from a conduct review body and not from a review of a reported incident where a formal review has not occurred and/or when an informal resolution is put in place.